 One of the provisions that is intended to assure protection of water quality is a set of cumulative loading limits for several metals.
 These limits are the same as those adopted for the land application of biosolids (municipal wastewater treatment plant sludge) under current federal requirements.
 The regulation requires an initial screening of residual solids and swine feeding process wastewater to determine if any of these constituents is present at significant levels.
-If not, there is no requirement that ongoing monitoring for these constituents occur.
-In order to avoid unnecessary requirements, the Commission has included language providing for a waiver of the monitoring requirements for metals if the permittee demonstrates that there is no reasonable potential for contamination from particular metals at the permitted facility.
+If not, there is no requirements, the Commission has included language providing for a waiver of the monitoring requirements for metals if the permittee demonstrates that there is no reasonable potential for contamination from particular metals at the permitted facility.